SEAT: Touring cars

 In 2002, SEAT announced a one-make championship for the new SEAT León Cupra R, the SEAT León Supercopa.

 In 2004, SEAT with Ray Mallock Ltd. (RML) entered the British Touring Car Championship, running two SEAT Toledo Cupra for former-BTCC Champion Jason Plato, and 2003 León UK Champion, Rob Huff.
 In 2005, Huff left to join Chevrolet (run by RML in the World Touring Car Championship (WTCC)), and he was replaced by 2004 Leon Champion James Pickford, and Luke Hines as SEAT expanded to three cars, now run by Northern South.
 2006 saw the Toledo replaced by the new León, and Darren Turner joined the team with James Thompson when his WTCC commitments allowed.
 2007 was SEAT's best year in BTCC, as Plato was locked in a season-long battle with Fabrizio Giovanardi, which came down to the final race of the season, but just missed out on the title.

-Since 2005, SEAT has also competed in the World Touring Car Championship, with its first best season being 2007, where a failed water pump robbed Yvan Muller of certain victory at the final meeting in Macau.
+Since 2005, SEAT has also competed in the World Touring Car Championship, with its first best season being 2007 when a failed water pump robbed Yvan Muller of a certain victory at the final meeting in Macau.
 SEAT became the first team to run a TDI in the WTCC, and this gave them a dominant 2008 World Touring Car Championship season, with Yvan Muller winning the driver's championship.
 French racing team Oreca cooperates with the WTCC team.
 SEAT's UK team followed suit in the 2008 BTCC.
 The BTCC team was sponsored by Holiday Inn.

 In 2007, SEAT – with the León Mk2 TDI at the Motorsport Arena Oschersleben in Germany – became the first manufacturer to win a round of the World Touring Car Championship (WTCC) series in a diesel car, only a month after announcing it will enter the FIA World Touring Car Championship with the León TDI.
-SEAT's success with the León TDI was continued and resulted in winning consecutively 2008 World Touring Car Championship and 2009 World Touring Car Championship both titles (for drivers as well as for manufacturers').
+SEAT's success with the León TDI continued and resulted in winning consecutively the 2008 World Touring Car Championship and 2009 World Touring Car Championship both titles (for drivers as well as for manufacturers').

 In September 2008, SEAT UK announced that it would withdraw from all motor sport activity in the UK at the end of the season.
 The SEAT Cupra Championship and the SEAT BTCC campaign ended at Brands Hatch on 21 September.
 BTCC drivers Jason Plato and Darren Turner have been left without drives for 2009.
 But Plato will drive for Silverline Chevrolet.

 At the opening of the 2009 WTCC, SEAT placed 1st, 2nd, 3rd, and 4th in both races in Brazil.
 At the second meeting of the WTCC (in Mexico), the SEAT team placed 1st, 4th, 6th, 7th and 11th in the first race.
 In the second race, they placed 1st, 3rd, 7th, and 8th.
 While SEAT may have withdrawn from the BTCC, they are showing impressive results in the WTCC.